 For a measure to be reliable - to allow for meaningful comparisons across entities - the measure specifications must be unambiguous: the denominator criteria, numerator criteria, exclusions, and scoring need to be clearly specified.
 The initial measure specifications were developed by the Dental Quality Alliance (DQA).
 The Dental Quality Alliance includes 30 members, representing a broad range of stakeholders, including federal agencies involved with oral health services, dental professional associations, medical professional associations, dental and medical health insurance commercial plans, state Medicaid and CHIP programs, quality accrediting bodies, and the general public.
-The initial specifications were developed based on (1) an environmental scan that identified existing measure concepts and their limitations and (2) face validity assessments of the measure concept.
+The initial specifications were developed based on (1) the evidence regarding the effectiveness of sealants in caries prevention, (2) an environmental scan, and (3) face validity assessments of the measure concept.
 These specifications were contained in the competitive Request for Proposals to conduct measure testing; a research team from the University of Florida was selected to conduct testing.
 The research team independently carefully evaluated whether the measure specifications identified all necessary data elements to calculate the numerators and denominators for each measure.
 In addition, the research team carefully reviewed the logic flow and made revision recommendations to improve the reliability of the resulting calculations.
 The DQA also solicited public comment on an Interim Report and posted the measurement specifications online for public comment.
 The research team worked with the DQA to evaluate and address all comments provided.
 Throughout the eight-month testing period, there were numerous reviews and revisions of the specifications conducted jointly by the research team and the DQA to ensure clear and detailed measure specifications.